WUPA

 Almost a CBS affiliate

 On May 23, 1994, as a result of the network winning the rights to air NFC football games, New World Communications announced an affiliation deal with Fox to switch the affiliations of most of New World's stations to the network.
-One of the stations involved was Atlanta's longtime CBS affiliate, WAGA-TV (channel 5), which would replace Fox-owned WATL as that network's Atlanta outlet.
-The New World deal was attractive to Fox because many of its stations were CBS affiliates in NFC markets.
+One of the stations involved was WAGA-TV (channel 5), which would replace Fox-owned WATL as that network's Atlanta outlet.
 This left CBS in the position of seeking a new Atlanta-area affiliate.

 In July, BCG approached CBS and proposed to sell WVEU to the network.
 Two months later, CBS had still not lined up a new affiliate in Atlanta, even though WAGA was due to join Fox at year's end.
 Unable to find a higher-profile station, CBS agreed to buy WVEU for $22 million and relaunch it as a CBS owned-and-operated station.
-On the same day, CBS announced it was buying another lower-tier independent in a major market, WGPR-TV in Detroit.
-As was the case in Atlanta, CBS was being displaced from its longtime affiliate in Detroit as a result of the New World-Fox deal.
-Bill Carter of The New York Times characterized the purchases of WVEU and WGPR-TV as "little more than acquisitions of broadcasting licenses", since both stations lacked the facilities and staff typical of network affiliates.
-CBS faced having to mount an unprecedented campaign to build up WVEU to a level commensurate with a major-market owned-and-operated station.
-This would have entailed major expenses in promotion and starting a local news department.
-One consultant interviewed by The Atlanta Journal-Constitution estimated that CBS would have to spend as much as $100 million over several years to upgrade WVEU.
-Those expenses potentially included replacing channel 69's facilities off I-85, which were of inadequate size for a full-service, news-producing station owned by a major network.
-It also faced losing significant viewership in northeastern Georgia, as WVEU's signal did not penetrate nearly as far into this region as that of WAGA.
-Additionally, while CBS was guaranteed to have most of its programming air in Atlanta after years of rampant pre-emptions on WAGA, it faced the prospect of a sharp ratings decline for the CBS Evening News until it could build a local news department to serve as a lead-in.
-For the outgoing Broadcast Corporation of Georgia, the sale to CBS was an unexpected windfall.
-Harris, for instance, stood to make as much as $16 million, a substantial return on his investment of 13 years prior.
-WVEU had never turned a profit in its entire history; in 1993, it became cash flow–positive for the first time.
+Bill Carter of The New York Times called CBS's purchases of WVEU and WGPR-TV in Detroit "little more than acquisitions of broadcasting licenses" because the stations lacked the facilities and staff typical of network affiliates.
+For this reason, a CBS move to WVEU would have meant an unprecedented campaign to build up the station, including major expenses in promotion and starting a local news department.
+One consultant interviewed by The Atlanta Journal-Constitution estimated that CBS would have to spend as much as $100 million over several years to build out WVEU.
+Those expenses potentially included replacing channel 69's facilities off I-85, which were of inadequate size for a full-service, news-producing station.
+In return, while CBS was guaranteed to have an affiliate, it faced the prospect of steep ratings declines for the CBS Evening News and had a much weaker signal than the outgoing WAGA.
+For the outgoing Broadcast Corporation of Georgia, and particularly for majority owner David Harris, the sale to CBS was an unexpected windfall.
+WVEU had never turned a profit in its 13-year history; in 1993, it became cash flow–positive for the first time in its history.

-As 1994 continued, CBS took only minimal steps to close on the WVEU purchase.
-The network actively sought a better partner, even if it was only an affiliate.
-It continued to negotiate with Fox and with Tribune Broadcasting, then-owner of WGNX.
+As 1994 continued, CBS took only minimal steps to close on the purchase and continued to campaign for a better partner.
+The network continued to negotiate with Fox and with Tribune Broadcasting, then-owner of WGNX.
 By mid-November, CBS had not filed paperwork for the deal at the FCC, even though WAGA was scheduled to join Fox within a month.
 CBS executives refused to confirm that they were still moving forward with the deal.
 On November 16, it was announced that CBS would not be moving to WVEU but instead to WGNX.
-CBS had preferred to move to a station that already aired local news; WGNX was the only independent station in the market that already had a functioning news department.
+CBS had preferred to move to a station that already aired local news, even if it was only an affiliate; WGNX was the only independent station in the market that already had a functioning news department.
 CBS committed to buy WVEU and immediately resell it.

 UPN affiliation (1995–2006)

 Even though channel 69 was not to be the CBS affiliate in Atlanta, WVEU emerged from the sale to CBS having secured a valuable network affiliation.
-Two new networks, UPN and The WB, were due to launch in 1995.
-By the time The WB announced an affiliation with WATL starting in January, UPN still had not signed up an Atlanta affiliate.
+WATL aligned with the upstart WB network for January 1995, and the new United Paramount Network (UPN) still had not signed up an Atlanta affiliate.
 With no other realistic options available, UPN signed an agreement with WVEU in December, a month before its launch.
 Behind UPN came a buyer: the Paramount Stations Group, which began to negotiate with CBS to acquire WVEU.
 Paid programming was reduced from 40 hours a week to 13, and stronger syndicated and UPN shows lifted channel 69's ratings.

 In May 1995, CBS agreed to sell WVEU to Viacom, the parent company of the Paramount Stations Group, for $27 million; to stay under the 12-station ownership limit of the time, the company sold one of its non-UPN stations, KSLA in Shreveport, Louisiana.
 After closing on the purchase, Viacom began a significant makeover of the station.
 This included a new call sign, WUPA (for United Paramount/Atlanta), which it assumed on December 11, as well as a more aggressive stance to purchasing syndicated programming.
 Household ratings tripled, and the network recognized WUPA as its first affiliate of the year.